 Polymers were first noticed in 1861, when it was found that line filters were clogged by dissolved cellulose and starches.
 Polymers and Liquid Crystals is a huge searchable hypertextbook at college freshman chemistry level, from Case Western Reserve University.

-QuasiCrystals, from CalTech, is an introduction to crystals which do NOT have perfectly repeating structual patterns.
+QuasiCrystals is an introduction to crystals which do NOT have perfectly repeating structual patterns.

 Making Matter is a gallery if inorganic crystal images at the Institute Laue-Langevin in Grenoble, France, with 3-D images of inorganic materials in a tutorial format.